Vision: Future-Ready & Responsible Digital Learners

 - Form Teacher Guidance Period CW focussed lessons

 - Just-in-time CW message inculcation

 - Parents Outreach programme

-The school subscribes to McOnline LMS portal to provide additional learning resources for the students.
-Structured Home-Based Learning (HBL) assignments are set for students once to twice termly.
-Teachers also use the platform to set additional work or post additional resources for the students that are relevant to what they are learning.
+The school will be assigning structured Home-Based Learning (HBL) assignments via the SLS portal.
+It will be set for students once termly.
+Teachers would also be using the platform to set additional work or post additional resources for the students that are relevant to what they are learning.
 Parents can encourage their children to make use of the contents in the portal to do revision on the topics they have learnt or self-learning for the topics that they are going to learn.